June 13th, 2007

 They heat it up for you if you want and will cut from the middle if you don’t want a lot of crust.

-Final thought: Not bad, the crust was nice and crunchy, which I like.
-The dough for this style of pizza might have complimented it more if it were thinner but it’s pretty good.
+Final thought: Not bad, the crust was nice and crunchy, which I like. ivermectin reviews for dogs The dough for this style of pizza might have complimented it more if it were thinner but it’s pretty good.
 It probably won’t be the first place I think of to get pizza but maybe as a treat for the prosciutto once in a while.